Number

 Title

-A substitute ordinance creating a department of equity and inclusion.
+A substitute ordinance creating a department of compliance and engagement.

 Sections